-- (2)Each business division reports matters of importance to the Company's business, operation, or financial performance to the Management Council or the Board of Directors on a regular and as-needed basis.
+- (2)Each business division reports matters of importance to the Company's business, operation, or financial performance to the Board of Directors and the Management Council on a regular and as-needed basis.
 Each business division has established a structure to conduct risk management within its own organization.
-Under this structure, each business division controls the gathering of information about risks that have occurred and other risk information within its organization and is constantly enhancing its structure to quickly and accurately grasp and report on events and other risk information. - (3)The Corporate Finance Unit reports financial results, revisions to financial results and forecasts, dividends and other information to the Board of Directors, based on financial information gathered from each business division.
+Under this structure, each business division controls the gathering of information about risks that have occurred and other risk information within its organization and is constantly enhancing its structure to quickly and accurately grasp and report on events and other risk information. - (3)The Corporate Finance Unit reports financial results, revisions to financial results and forecasts, dividends and other information to the Board of Directors and the Management Council, based on financial information gathered from each business division.

-Based on information disclosure regulations, the Legal Unit and Public & Investor Relations Division jointly review decisions, events, and financial results gathered as explained above to confirm the timeliness and accuracy of the information in relation to disclosing it to investors.
-The Company's president and representative director conducts a final review of the information before the information is disclosed to investors in a timely and accurate manner.
-With regard to financial results and financial items included in decisions or events, the chief financial officer (CFO) approves the information prior to the final review by the president and representative director.
+Based on information disclosure regulations, the Legal, Compliance & IP Unit and Public & Investor Relations Division jointly review decisions, events, and financial results gathered as explained above to confirm the timeliness and accuracy of the information in relation to disclosing it to investors.
+The Company's President and Representative Director conducts a final review of the information on an as-needed basis before the information is disclosed to investors in a timely and accurate manner.
+With regard to financial results and financial items included in decisions or events, the Chief Financial Officer (CFO) approves the information on an as-needed basis prior to the final review by the President and Representative Director.

-2. Internal System Confirmation Function for Timely Information Disclosure

-(1)The Company has established the Fujitsu Way Promotion Council and Risk Management & Compliance Committee to enhance the internal structure for timely information disclosure by providing organizational support for the gathering and reporting of risk information.
+- 2. Internal System Confirmation Function for Timely Information Disclosure - (1)The Company has established the Fujitsu Way Committee and Risk Management & Compliance Committee to enhance the internal structure for timely information disclosure by providing organizational support for the gathering and reporting of risk information.
 These organizations support and promote the risk management activities carried out by each business division.